 The sound of an email notification distracted me from my deep thoughts.
-It was an email from a youth I had spoken with, a few weeks prior, at an entrepreneur event and so I excitedly read the introductory sentence.
-Alas, from then onwards, the email sounded like all the others before: Please can you advise me on how to get funding to set up my company, a website, organise an event, pay for media adverts, attract investors, attract customers etc etc etc There was no mention whatsoever about PLAN B i.e. what this entrepreneur would do, if money was not forthcoming.
+It was an email from a young person whom I had spoken with, a few weeks prior, at an entrepreneur event and so I excitedly read the introductory sentence.
+Alas, from then on onwards, the email sounded like all the others before: Please can you advise me on how to get funding to set up my company, a website, organise an event, pay for media adverts, attract investors, attract customers etc etc etc There was no mention whatsoever about PLAN B i.e. what this entrepreneur would do, if money was not forthcoming.
 For them, it was either outside funding or nothing.
 One point to Note: Over 90% of entrepreneurs world wide build their businesses from scratch with zero outside money.
-The Facebook, Twitter, Instagrams of this world who attract investors, comprise 0.01% This is reality.
+The Facebook, Twitter, Instagrams of this world who attract investors, comprise a tiny percent.
+This is reality.

-I raise this point for the simple reason that even now, despite being told hundreds of times before, it seems our youth still refuse to believe there no bank or fairy God Mother waiting to sign a cheque for them.
-They cannot seem to accept that few entrepreneurs (even in Silicon Valley), start with an office, a secretary or a ready made customer base.
-Meanwhile, our high youth employment rate means many of our youth have no choice but to consider entrepreneurship as a career path – however challenging that may be.
+I raise this point for the simple reason that even now, despite being told hundreds of times before, it seems our youth still refuse to believe there no bank or fairy God Mother waiting to sign a cheque for them – least of all, during these trying times.
+It seems some youth, still cannot seem to accept that few entrepreneurs (even in Silicon Valley), start with an office, a secretary or a ready made customer base.
+Meanwhile, our high youth unemployment rate means many of our youth have no choice but to consider entrepreneurship as a career path – however challenging this now is.

 At ATB, whether popular or not, we tell is like it is so here goes; there is no money to fund your business.
 You need to do one simple thing: create a product that people will pay for.
 Family & friends telling you an idea is good, does not count.
 Why?
 Because trust me, they will expect free samples and will not pay.
-When outsiders are willing to pay for your product, you are on to a winner – this is where your funding will come from REVENUE, my friend.
+When outsiders are willing to pay for your product, you are on to a winner – this is where your funding will come from REVENUE.
 It is a tough call but then who said life was easy?
-We have all had to learn the brutal truth.

 A few words of advice: